 If a Bronx bus accident injured you, you’re probably hurting physically.
 As the bills come in, the pain becomes fiscal.
 Finally, as you deal with insurance companies, the pain grows emotional.

-But a Bronx bus accident lawyer from Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman can help you understand your rights under state law to recover damages related to your injury.
+But a Bronx bus accident lawyer from Dolman Law Group can help you understand your rights under state law to recover damages related to your injury.
 We understand both the severity of injuries that result from bus accidents as well as the complexities of filing a legal claim against a public transportation authority.
 Contact us for a free case evaluation, and read on to see how we have helped hundreds of people just like you.

 Types of Buses Involved in Bronx Accidents